Dawson Creek: Education

 Dawson Creek is located in School District 59 Peace River South which maintains four elementary schools (Tremblay, Frank Ross, Crescent Park, and Canalta elementary schools), and one high school (Dawson Creek Secondary School).

-Mountain Christian School, and Ron Pettigrew Christian School are K-12 private schools located in the city.
-There is also Notre Dame which is a K-7 Catholic school.
+Mountain Christian School is a K-12 private school located in the city.
+Notre Dame, a K-7 Catholic school, is also located there.

 Established in 1975, Northern Lights College has a campus in Dawson Creek that houses its Regional Administration and two Centres of Excellence.
 At Northern Lights College, students can earn a one-year certificate, a two-year diploma or associate degree, or complete upgrading courses to get their high school diploma.

+In 2019, the Ron Pettigrew Christian School, a K-12 Christian school affiliated with the Association of Christian Schools International, closed permanently.

 Culture and recreation

 The cultural identity of Dawson Creek rests on its designation as Mile "0" of the Alaska Highway.
-The Mile "0" post, depicted in the city flag, was located in the historic downtown area, one block south of the Northern Alberta Railways Park, but has been relocated to the traffic circle a few blocks to the northeast.
+The Mile "0" post, depicted in the city flag, was located the traffic circle a few blocks to the northeast, but has been relocated to in the historic downtown area, one block south of the Northern Alberta Railways Park.
 The four-acre (1.6 ha), mostly paved NAR Park is the gathering point for travelers.
 The park includes the Dawson Creek Art Gallery, which exhibits work by local artists and craftsmen.
 The Station Museum, connected to the art gallery, displays artifacts and exhibits associated with the construction of the NAR railway and the Alaska Highway.
 Other parks in Dawson Creek include the Mile Zero Rotary Park and the Walter Wright Pioneer Village.
 Annual events in the city include the Dawson Creek Art Gallery auction, the Dawson Creek Spring Rodeo, and the Peace Country Blue Grass Festival.
 The largest event, held annually since 1953, is the Dawson Creek Fall Fair & Exhibition — a five-day professional rodeo, with a parade, fairgrounds, and exhibitions.

 City recreation facilities include two ice hockey arenas, a curling rink, an indoor swimming pool, an outdoor ice rink, and a speed skating oval.
 The South Peace Community Multiplex, a new facility completed in 2010, boasts a pool, indoor rodeo grounds and ice rink.
 Voters approved building the Multiplex in a 2004 referendum which projected its cost at C$21.6 million.
 The project became controversial when construction began and the cost projection was raised to $35 million.
 The facility is located close to the city's exhibition grounds, away from residential uses.
 It features an indoor rodeo arena and a 4,000-seat convention centre/ice arena with skyboxes.
 Nearby Bear Mountain, located south of the city, provides over 20 km (12 mi) of snowshoeing and cross-country skiing trails, as well as areas for downhill skiing and about 500 km (300 mi) of trails for snowmobiles, mountain bikes, and all-terrain vehicles.
 The city was once home to a North American Hockey League team, the Dawson Creek Rage, beginning in the 2010–11 season until it ceased operations in 2012 due to financial difficulties.